crimmori/AnimeRSS/README.txt

+get it from: / AnimeRSS / bin / Debug / AnimeRSS.exe

 Hello, thanks for downloading, I will explain the program's feautures and settings here.

 Note: it is made to work with nyaa rss feeds, i can not ensure it will work with other ones.